 ROYAL OAK FARM NURSERY

-Royal Oak Farm apple trees can be pre-ordered online any time from Late November through August 15 and picked up at the Nursery starting in mid-April each spring by appointment only, while supplies last.
+Customers can pre-order Royal Oak Farm apple trees online at any time from December through August 15, with pick-up at the Nursery beginning in mid-April each spring by appointment only, while supplies last.

 We do not ship any trees.